This venture player is plotting $200M in new biotech investing — and they’re doubling down on a startup-rich strategy

 Thorp concedes that it isn’t always easy to find the right CEO and executive teams for these startups in the Southeast.
 But they’re also ready to put headhunters to work when needed to recruit.
 And they’re beefing up their own ranks to help facilitate this next wave of investments.

-Mike Dial and Jeff Terrell have been promoted to partner, while Ben Scruggs has been recruited as a new associate and Kseniya Simpson joined the fund as analyst.
+Mike Dial and Jeff Terrell have been promoted to partner, while Ben Scruggs has been recruited as a new associate and Kseniya Simpson joined the fund as an analyst.